homelab-alpha/docs/content/docs/shell-script/script-information/new_docker_compose_file.info.md

   ${container_name}_net:
     attachable: false # If is set to true: then standalone containers should be able to attach to this network.
     internal: false # when set to true, allows you to create an externally isolated network.
-    external: false # If set to true: specifies that this network’s lifecycle is maintained outside of that of the application.
+    external: false # If set to true: specifies that this networks lifecycle is maintained outside of that of the application.
     name: ${container_name}
     driver: bridge # host: Use the hosts networking stack and none: Turn off networking.
     ipam: